retronas/retronas-dist/README.md

 5. Run "make init" to build the docker container and perform initial setup.
 6. Open the DEBIAN_VERSION file and change it to whatever version you'd like.
 7. Edit the preseed file however you'd like (https://wiki.debian.org/DebianInstaller/Preseed)
-8. Run the make command for the architecture you desire (example: "make build-amd64") or "make build-all" to build all architectures.
+8. Run the make command for the architecture you desire (example: "make build-amd64") or "make build-all" to build for all architectures.
-9. After building, your ISO will be written to the retronas-dist directory and prepended with the name "retronas" and the date.
+9. After building, your ISO(s) will be written to the retronas-dist directory and prepended with the name "retronas" and the date.

 ## How it works: